keyboardDrummer/typeless/README.md

 }
 ```

-When a variable is reassigned the definition location is copied from the previous value to the new one.
+When a variable is reassigned the definition location is copied from the current value to the new one.

 ```javascript
 function reAssignment() {